 Pulmonary Hypertension What Is Pulmonary Hypertension?

 Treatments for pulmonary hypertension will depend on the cause of the condition.
-Many times, there is not a cure for pulmonary hypertension, but your healthcare provider can work with you to manage the symptoms.
+Many times, there is no cure for pulmonary hypertension, but your provider can work with you to manage the symptoms.
 This may include medicine or healthy lifestyle changes.